Do you suffer from Chronic Inflammation?

 We’ve discussed the ways in which inflammation can be reduced through lifestyle changes and supplement recommendations in our article here.
 We receive a lot of questions about diet and what types of food are anti-inflammatory and safe for MTHFR mutations.
 Here is a list of 5 nutritious anti-inflammatory foods that can be eaten by themselves or added into various recipes.

 Avocados are a wonderful source of antioxidants, vitamins, and are considered a healthy fat.
 Not only are they delicious, avocados can be added to many different meals to add extra flavor.
 They are also considered a healthy source of folate, vitamin K, vitamin C, vitamin B6, and potassium (as well as many more vitamins and minerals).
 As a source of fiber, avocados can help normalize bowel movements while feeding the healthy gut bacteria within the intestines.
+If you need additional fiber supplementation, click here for BiomeIQ’s Feel Full, a soluble fiber and prebiotic.

 Now, let’s discuss meal ideas.
 In the morning, add avocados into your eggs to liven them up.
 It’s lunch time already?
 Good thing you packed a salad full of spinach (another anti-inflammatory), tomato, lettuce, and the most important ingredient: avocado.
 In the mood for a snack?
 Guacamole is a mixture of avocados, salt, and lime.
 As you can see, this vegetable is easily incorporated into many meals and is easy to add into your diet.